VPKSoft/amp-multi/Help/amp-fi/docs/main_window.md

 ## The position slider
 The position slider allows to control the playback position of the current track.

+## Current track title and duration
+The duration displays the time left to playback the track.
+By clicking the track title you can focus on the current track in the track list.

 ## The search box
 The search box allows to filter the tracks from the current album.
 The search is directed to all the properties of the audio track: